rafabernad/Enyo-Calliope/README.md

 Toolbar Components
 ------------------

+The currently available Toolbar components are:

 * `calliope.ToolbarRow`: Aligns vertically ToolbarGroup or ToolbarButton elements.
 * `calliope.ToolbarGroup`: Groups horizontally ToolbarButton components.
 This is the `defaultKind` component for `Toolbar`, if not specified otherwise.
 * `calliope.ToolbarIcon`: Default bi-state or single-state button.
 This is the `defaultKind` component for `ToolbarGroup`.
 More info below.

+But there are more coming:

+* `calliope.ToolbarButton`: A captioned button
+* `calliope.Input`: An editable Input for Calliope's Toolbar
+* `calliope.Label`: A label control to show information

-With these three basic elements, you can make your own toolbars easily:
+With these current three basic elements, you can make your own toolbars easily:

     enyo.kind({
       name: "CustomCalliopeToolbarSample",